 By their very nature, it is difficult to predict the likelihood of any of the above events occurring or to anticipate their possible long-term impact on our business.
 If any such risks were to occur, they could have a material adverse effect on our business, financial condition, results of operations and prospects.

-The emergence of new technologies that disrupt the oil and gas sector, or a gradual shift towards alternative fuels, could have a material adverse effect on our business, financial condition, results of operations and prospects.
+The emergence of new technologies during the energy transition process to deliver carbon neutrality could have a material adverse effect on our business, financial condition, results of operations and prospects.